Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 However, we prefer to get vitamins, minerals, and collagen from highly processed supplements, even though we could be sustainable and get these nutrients directly from natural sources.

-On the other hand, we raise the demand for substitute products that we would not otherwise have needed requiring a great deal of energy and transportation.
+On the other hand, we raise the demand for substitute products that we would not otherwise have needed, requiring energy and transportation.

 Meat, too, can be eaten sustainably by giving the whole animal the appreciation it deserves.